f5alliances/f5_provisioner/provisioner/README.md

 ## One Time Setup
 [For One Time Setup - click here](../docs/setup.md)

+1. Change the f5_vars.yml to reflect the following

-1. Run the playbook:
+2. Run the playbook:

-        ansible-playbook provision_lab.yml -e @extra_vars.yml
+        ansible-playbook provision_lab.yml -e @f5_vars.yml

-2. Login to the EC2 console and you should see instances being created like:
+3. Login to the EC2 console and you should see instances being created like:

-        `TESTWORKSHOP-student1-ansible`
+        `TESTWORKSHOP-studentX-ansible`

 ## Accessing student documentation and slides